h4ck3rm1k3/introspector-bottle/README.md

 By single user, of course you might want to install this on multiple machines and share it with other users.
 You might consider it a developer's jenkins helper that will allow a developer to be productive.
 Eventually it could be used for also code deployments and execution.

+## structure of json

+The json emitted will be self describing, so you as the emitter are responsible for giving hints on how to interpret it.
+For tables of data, you provide column descriptions.
+For the entire graph of data, you provide the way to traverse it or what to traverse.

+### Style
+you can also provide optional style data that is used for rendering.

+### code
+We will support for user defined code for defining events to be used.
+Maybe we can support interpretation of the asts in the js client.

 ## collecting of  output files
 If you do any code analysis or process analysis you will use multiple tools and soon will have huge amounts of data. you need a way to collect and organize and parse this data.